Bee & ThistlE Winemaker Notes

 Introducing Caisteal Rosé (October 6, 2021)

-With the blend of German Wine Rhubarb, Strawberries, Haskap, and Raspberries, a fine new product with a blush of colour and a gentle taste profile, much care and attention was given to create a gentle wine with a smooth flavour and visual appeal.
+With the blend of German Wine Rhubarb, Strawberries, Haskap, a little Crabapple, and Raspberries, a fine new product with a blush of colour and a gentle taste profile, much care and attention was given to create a gentle wine with a smooth flavour and visual appeal.

 Watch for the release of this special occasion wine with our Christmas Promotions.